 - Academic major

 However, if a student has formally requested that such information be withheld from public disclosure, Lesley University may not provide such information to the Department of Defense entities.
-See above for the process for requesting that such information be withheld from public disclosure.
+See Disclosure of Information from Education Records without Student Consent for the process for requesting that such information be withheld from public disclosure.